giampaolo/psutil/docs/api.rst

        :meth:`as_dict` is considerably faster thanks to :meth:`oneshot` context manager.

+  .. method:: ppid()

+    The process parent PID.
+On Windows the return value is cached after the first call.
+On POSIX it is not cached because it may change if the process becomes a :term:`zombie <zombie process>`.
+See also :meth:`parent` and :meth:`parents` methods.

   .. method:: parent()

     Utility method which returns the parent process as a :class:`Process`